Lupin3000/Pimoroni-Presto-Crypto/readme.md

 # Pimoroni-Presto Crypto Display

 Simple example to show crypto prices on [Pimoroni-Presto](https://shop.pimoroni.com).
+You can find the repository and firmware releases [here](https://github.com/pimoroni/presto).

 ## Prerequisite